$K$-theory of ghostly ideals for $\ell^p$-coarsely embeddable spaces: Abstract

 \section{Abstract}

-Let $X$ be a metric space with bounded geometry.
-We show that if $X$ admits a coarse embedding into an $\ell^p$-space ($1 \le p < \infty$), then the canonical inclusion from any geometric ideal to the corresponding ghostly ideal induces an isomorphism in $K$-theory.
-Our approach relies on the construction of twisted Roe algebras, avoiding the use of groupoid techniques.
-As consequences, we deduce the relative (maximal) coarse Baum-Connes conjectures for such spaces, as well as the Operator Norm Localization property for finite rank projections ($ONL_{\mathcal{P}_{Fin}}$).
+Ghostly ideals are among the most mysterious objects in coarse index theory.
+In this paper we show that if a metric space $X$ with bounded geometry admits a coarse embedding into an $\ell^p$-space ($1 \le p < \infty$), then the canonical inclusion from any geometric ideal to the corresponding ghostly ideal induces an isomorphism in $K$-theory.
+As consequences, we deduce that such spaces satisfy the relative coarse Baum-Connes conjectures introduced in \cite{GWZ2025}, as well as the operator norm localization property for finite rank projections ($ONL_{\mathcal P_{Fin}}$) as introduced in \cite{BFV2024}.